Dynamic FTSS in Asynchronous Systems: the Case of Unison: A Universal Protocol for Chains and Rings

 \begin{proof} Lemmas \ref{lem:clotureCrashChaine}, \ref{lem:vivaciteCrashChaine}, and \ref{lem:convergenceCrashChaine} allows us to say that $\mathcal{UFTSS}$ is a self-stabilizing \textbf{UAU} under a locally central strongly fair daemon even if a processor is crashed in the initial configuration.
 Then, we can deduce the result. \end{proof}

-\subsection{Proof on a ring}
+\subsection{Proof on a Ring}

 In this section, we assume that our algorithm is executed on a ring under a strongly fair locally central daemon.
-In fact, we are going to show that $\mathcal{UFTSS}$ is a FTSS \textbf{UAU} (that implies that it is a FTSS \textbf{AU}) under these assumptions..
-The proof contains two major steps:\\ - Firstly, we show that our algorithm is self-stabilizing under these assumptions.\\ - Secondly, we show that our algorithm is self-stabilizing even if the initial configuration contains a crashed processor under these assumptions.
+In fact, we are going to show that $\mathcal{UFTSS}$ is a FTSS \textbf{UAU} (that implies that it is a FTSS \textbf{AU}) under these assumptions.
+The proof contains two major steps:

+\begin{itemize} \item Firstly, we show that our algorithm is self-stabilizing under these assumptions. \item Secondly, we show that our algorithm is self-stabilizing even if the initial configuration contains a crashed processor under these assumptions. \end{itemize}

-\subsubsection{Proof of self-stabilization}
+\subsubsection{Proof of Self-Stabilization}